ThePalaceProject/circulation-admin/README.md

 ### Unit Tests

 Like the codebase, all the unit tests are written in Typescript.
-Tests are written for all React components as well as redux and utility functions, and all can be found in their respective `__tests__` folders.
+Tests are written for all React components as well as redux and utility functions.
+Older tests are run using mocha and these tests can be found in the `__tests__` folders littered throughout the `src` tree.
+All new tests should be written using jest and placed in the `tests/jest` directory.
+The directory structure in `tests/jest` should mirror the structure in `src`.

 To run the tests, perform `npm test`.